 EQUAL OPPORTUNITY PROGRAM

 People with disabilities may make requests for reasonable accommodation no later than 48 hours in advance in order to attend this public meeting.
 Accommodations may include alternate formats, interpreters, and other auxiliary aids.
 This is an accessible facility.
 Salt Lake City’s TDD number is 535-6220.
 In order to access Salt Lake City’s TDD line you must be calling from a TDD line.
 To request ADA accommodations contact Nate Salazar by email at email@example.com or by phone at 801.535.7976.
-Please provide 48 hours advanced notice.
+Please provide 48 hours advance notice.
 ADA accommodations can including alternate formats, interpreters and other auxiliary aids.